Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Apps-Workload-Deployment-Steps.md

 2. App Configuration Store Data Reader
 3. AKS indentities
 <to be updated>
+## Configuring Notification Hubs for APN and Firebase

 # Deployment of the solution components
 1. Add the CI and CD APIM Pipelines and URLs pointing to AKS AGW for most of the APIs